-Troubleshooting naps could be a ten part series.
+Nap troubleshooting could be a ten part series.
 I’ll do my best to cover the most common issues that plague naps for every age.
 Before we go any further, please take a look at this blog post that discusses how to know how many naps your child should have by age.

 This is another somewhat common issue, though much less common than short naps.
-If you find your child is regularly skipping naps, it’s likely they’re ready to transition from 3 naps to 2, or from 2 naps to 1.
-If your child is simply protesting falling asleep, but they do eventually fall asleep, you may find that they need their naps to begin later.
+If you find your child is regularly skipping naps, it’s likely they’re ready to transition from 3 naps to 2.
+Or from 2 naps to 1.
+What if your child is simply protesting falling asleep, but they do eventually fall asleep?
+You may find that they need their naps to begin later.
 Try to push all of their naps forward by 15 minutes, but wake them up around the same time they currently wake from naps.

 For example… Let’s say your child takes naps at 8:30 am/11:30 am/3:00 pm, and they’re normally awake from nap one by 9:45 am.
 However, they’re also fighting falling asleep at 8:30 am.
 Move nap 1 to 8:45 am, but don’t let them sleep past 9:45 am.
 Then, make sure their next nap starts at 11:45 am instead of 11:30 am.
 The idea is that you are putting them down later, but having them up at the same time.
 They way they’re having more time awake, and less time asleep for naps throughout the day.